SkeevingQuack/nwn2n/items/README.md

 A bunch of the (original) conductor's tuning forks.
 One is cracked

-Set of throwing daggers that separate into three, return
+throwing dagger that separate into three, return

 Head and wings of the construct (onyx)